-Opportunities for business analysts have exploded as major organizations have adopted data-driven and technology-focused approaches.
+Opportunities for business analysts have exploded as a result, with most major organizations adopting data-driven and technology-focused approaches to varying levels of sophistication.
 A recent Computerworld survey ranked business analytics as the second most difficult skill to find.
 McKinsey Global Institute reports that the United States could face a shortage of between 140,000 and 190,000 individuals who possess deep business analytic skills and an additional 1.5 million managers with the skill set to implement the results.

 Where is Business Analytics used?

-Verizon has used analytics to improve business understanding of the drivers of financial performance and the impact on non-financial factors.
+- Verizon uses analytics to improve business understanding of the drivers of financial performance and the impact on non-financial factors.

 The Business Analytics Major

-The Business Analytics major prepares students for professional careers working with data, with an emphasis on the extraction of business meaning from data.
-The program is not targeted to any one industry; rather, it provides a flexible, practical skillset that can be applied widely.
+The Business Analytics major will prepare you for professional careers working with data, with an emphasis on the extraction of business meaning from data.
+Our program is not targeted to any one industry; rather, it provides a flexible, practical skillset that can be applied widely.

-- How data is generated, stored, and accessed, and data security maintained and ethically used
+- How structured and unstructured data is generated, stored, accessed, transformed and ethically used, and how data security is maintained

 - How to work effectively, both as an individual or as a member of a team